 Meanwhile, BioCarbon Engineering uses drones to help benefit the environment, capturing aerial photography and video for land surveys.
 BioCarbon identifies the type and condition of local ecosystems, and its drones are also used as an aerial, and less labour-intensive, alternative to traditional replanting efforts.

 Evolve Dynamics specialise in developing mission-specific drones (and associated systems and software) for the emergency services, security, and defence sectors.
-The company raised a £1m equity funding round back in April 2020, to further develop its Sky Mantis range of products which is currently being used by around 1/4 of UK police forces.
+The company raised a £1m equity funding round back in April 2020, to further develop its Sky Mantis range of products which is currently being used by around a quarter of UK police forces.

 Incorporated in 2014, SLAMcore has raised £8.8m in funding and £559k in grants.
 Company filings indicate the company may be valued at around £13m.
 SLAMcore markets its product as “spatial intelligence software”, developing cutting edge algorithms to improve how autonomous drone technology understands and interacts with the space around them.
 So it’s first and foremost an AI startup, and is helping to design the software that enables drones to move by themselves, without drone pilots.